Concrete Calculator

 5. Ignoring the Weather Forecast

 Rain dilutes fresh concrete and washes out the cement paste on the surface.
-Frost stops the hydration reaction and leaves the concrete weak and crumbly.
-Check the forecast for the next 48 hours before pouring.
-You need at least two dry, frost-free days for the initial set.
+Frost stops the hydration reaction and leaves the concrete weak and crumbly.2 Check the forecast for the next 48 hours before pouring — you need at least two dry, frost-free days for the initial set.
 If rain is forecast within 6 hours of pouring, have tarpaulin ready to cover the surface immediately.
 The ideal pouring temperature is 10–20°C with overcast skies.

 When Do You Need Reinforcement?

 Not every concrete slab needs reinforcement, but getting this wrong means expensive failures.
-Here is my rule of thumb based on UK domestic standards.
+The thresholds below follow The Concrete Centre's BS 8500 reinforcement guidance for UK domestic ground-bearing slabs.2

 For garden paths, small shed bases (under 2m × 2m) and fence posts, plain unreinforced concrete at the right thickness is fine.
 The ground does the supporting — the concrete just distributes the load.

-For larger shed bases (over 2m × 2m), patios, and any slab over 100mm thick, I always lay A142 steel mesh on spacers about 50mm up from the base.
+For larger shed bases (over 2m × 2m), patios, and any slab over 100mm thick, lay A142 steel mesh on spacers about 50mm up from the base.
 The mesh prevents cracks from spreading if the ground moves or settles.
-A 2.4m × 1.2m sheet costs around £8–£12 and takes minutes to lay — cheap insurance for the life of the slab.
+A 2.4m × 1.2m sheet costs around £8–£12 and takes minutes to lay (UK retail observed 2026-04-28).6

-For retaining walls and structural footings, Building Regulations may require specific reinforcement details.
-If your project is structural (supporting a building, retaining earth over 600mm), get it checked by a structural engineer or your local building control office before pouring.
+For retaining walls and structural footings, Building Regulations require specific reinforcement details.
+If your project is structural (supporting a building, or retaining earth over 600mm), Approved Document A §2 requires structural-engineer review — check with a structural engineer or your local building control office before pouring.5

 The most popular concrete and cement products for garden DIY projects in the UK right now.